rancher/rancher-docs/versioned_docs/version-2.9/troubleshooting/other-troubleshooting-tips/networking.md

 6. You can now clean up the DaemonSet by running `kubectl delete ds/overlaytest`.

-### Check if MTU is correctly configured on hosts and on peering/tunnel appliances/devices
+### Check if MTU is Correctly Configured on Hosts and on Peering/Tunnel Appliances/Devices

 When the MTU is incorrectly configured (either on hosts running Rancher, nodes in created/imported clusters or on appliances/devices in between), error messages will be logged in Rancher and in the agents, similar to: